Quartic surface, its bitangents and rational points: Proof of Theorem

-(2) To end the proof of Theorem [B], we must pass from degeneracy to finiteness.
+\begin{enumerate}[label=(\arabic*)] \item By Proposition \ref{liscia} and by the Chevalley--Weil Theorem (see \emph{e.g.} \cite{CZ-Hilb}) proving the finiteness of rational points on $S$ over every number field amounts to proving the same result for the surface $S_X$.
+We shall then work on $S_X$ and fix a number field $\kappa'\supset\kappa$.
+By Theorem~\ref{collino} we know that the Albanese map $\alpha\colon S_X\rightarrow \mathrm{Alb}_{S_X}$ is a closed immersion.
+Then, by Faltings' theorem (\emph{cf.} \cite[Theorem~1]{Fal}), we obtain at once that all but finitely many rational points of $S_X(\kappa')$ lie on the union of finitely many curves.
+We have thus proved the degeneracy of rational points on $S_X$, hence on $S$. \item To end the proof of Theorem~\ref{Th:B}, we must pass from degeneracy to finiteness.
 Indeed we have to exclude the infinite families of rational points lying on finitely many curves on $S_X$.
-Again by Faltings' theorems, such curves must have geometric genus $\leq 1$; since the map $S_X\to \mathrm{Alb}_{S_X}$ is a closed immersion, and abelian varieties cannot contain any rational curve, the surface $S_X$ contains no curve of genus zero.
+Again by Faltings' theorem, such curves must have geometric genus $\leq 1$; since the Albanese map $S_X\to \mathrm{Alb}_{S_X}$ has an injective differential, no curve is contracted by this map; now, since Abelian varieties cannot contain any rational curve, the surface $S_X$ also does not contain curves of genus zero.
 The same holds for $S$, since the covering $f\colon S_X\to S$ is \'etale.
 It remains to exclude the presence of curves of genus $1$ on $S_X$ (again, this is the same as excluding such curves on $S$).
-This fact is proved in Theorem \ref{noncisono}.
+This is exactly the content of Theorem~\ref{Th:C}. \end{enumerate}